Research Assistant Internships

 Project duration: Semi-part time (flexible) for a maximum of 13 weeks-equivalent work over a four-month period (April to July 2021)

-Closing date: this internship has now been filled
+Closing date: this internship has now been filled by Constance Woollen

 Expertise: The ideal candidate will have very good quantitative research skills including (1) advanced knowledge of statistical analysis and (2) a working knowledge of text mining, natural language processing, and text-as-data analysis.
 They should also have experience building and managing large datasets as well as developing and applying coding schemes.
 Excellent writing and organisational skills are also required.